Bruce J. Casino is a partner in the Government Contracts, Investigations & International Trade Practice Group in the firm's Washington, D.C. office.

 Areas of Practice

-Mr. Casino has extensive experience representing a broad range of clients in civil and white collar criminal litigation investigations and compliance matters.
+Mr. Casino has extensive experience representing a broad range of clients in compliance and civil and white collar criminal litigation and investigations matters.
+He has also served as outside general counsel to a number of mid-sized companies.
 He chairs the ABA's Export Controls and Economic Sanctions Subcommittee.
-He has earned a preeminent Peer Review Rating in the Martindale-Hubble practitioner-based ranking for attorneys.
+He has earned a preeminent Peer Review Rating in the Martindale-Hubble practitioner-based ranking for attorneys, and is a fellow of the Litigation Counsel of America, the trial lawyer honorary society.

-Prior to joining Sheppard Mullin, Mr. Casino was a partner at Katten Muchin Rosenman LLP (2007-2012) and before that, was a partner with Baker Hostetler LLP (1997-2007).
+Prior to joining Sheppard Mullin, Mr. Casino was a partner at Katten Muchin Rosenman LLP and before that, was with Fried Frank Harris Shriver & Jacobson.
 He also served as an adjunct professor at The George Washington University Law School, teaching their course on white collar crime (1993-2006).

 •A prominent government contractor in parallel criminal, civil, Congressional, and IG civil False Claims Act investigations.